-When my dad was sick, we went searching for the smartest doctors to help us navigate the murky waters of sickness and health insurance.
+When my dad was sick, we went searching for the smartest doctors to help us navigate the murky waters of healing and health insurance.
 A family friend introduced us to a doctor in the next town over.
 His daughter was my age and one of the funniest people I had ever met.
-I remember thinking "I want to be S's friend!"
+I remember thinking "I want to be her friend!"
 I can still picture that first time at their house.
 All through high school, it became a second home.
 It was where I was the day I found out my dad passed.

-S is still to this day one of my best friends even though we now live miles apart.
+She is still to this day one of my best friends even though we now live miles apart.
 My favorite days are when we get to catch up on our commutes!